 Together with other alumni organizations and German institutions, the Association organised a forum on climate change.
-Co-funded and co-organised by the Hanns Seidel Foundation/Germany (HSF) and by the University of Makati (UMak), with the federation of alumni groups of former scholars to Germany, and held in co-operation with the German-Philippine Chamber of Commerce and Industry (GPCCI), the forum had a roster of speakers who included representatives from the academe, the industry and the government, together with experts in the field, most of whom are former scholars to Germany.
+Co-funded and co-organised by the Hanns Seidel Foundation/Germany (HSF) and by the University of Makati (UMak) with the federation of alumni groups of former scholars to Germany, and held in co-operation with the German-Philippine Chamber of Commerce and Industry (GPCCI), the forum had a roster of speakers who included representatives from the academe, the industry and the government, together with experts in this field, most of whom are former scholars to Germany.
 The forum was attended by members of the academe, students and professionals alike.

 The content in this section were contributed by the AHSFSPI.